Beast (Marvel Comics): Feline physique

-After being critically wounded, Hank's body undergoes a secondary mutation, jump started by Sage.
+After being critically wounded, Hank's body undergoes a secondary mutation, jump-started by Sage.
 The result is a more feline appearance equivalent to that of a big cat with a cat-like head and feet.
 His strength, speed, stamina, sturdiness, and senses increase further with this change.
 He gains catlike agility, flexibility, coordination, and balance, and all his senses are enhanced to twenty times that of a normal human being.
 In addition, Beast develops an accelerated healing factor that allows him to repair mild to moderate injuries within the span of a few hours.
-However, as his hands and feet change from simian to feline (going from a normal human set of four fingers to just three, retaining the opposable thumb), he loses his superhuman dexterity, once admitting that he used to play the guitar, but is now learning to play the drums instead.
+However, he loses his superhuman dexterity, once admitting that he used to play the guitar, but is now learning to play the drums instead.
 Following the X-Men's relocation to San Francisco, Beast discovers that he had regained some of his old manual dexterity.
 In the first issue of Warren Ellis' Astonishing X-Men run, Beast also comments he no longer needs full sleep.

 It is later discovered that his secondary feline mutation is still detrimental to his health: as such, with the combined efforts of past versions of Jean Grey and himself, Beast's condition was stabilized in a more human/ape-like form, possessing blue fur and larger than the average human male but otherwise fairly human.